HugoCamposArimathea/lampada/README.md

 <div align="center">
 <h1> 🖐 Olá, tudo bem? <br> <em>🖐 Hello, how are you?</em></h1>
 <h4 align="justify">Este e um projeto de uma lâmpada feito em JavaScript, trabalhando com a inserção e a troca de imagens dinâmicas.
-Este e um projeto feito por mim do qual tirei a inspiração do <a href="https://www.youtube.com/user/thekpta">Fernando Leonid</a>, e da onde tirei as imagens também.
+Este e um projeto feito por mim do qual tirei a inspiração do <a href="https://www.youtube.com/user/thekpta">Fernando Leonid</a>, e da onde tirei as imagens também.</h4>
+<h4><em>This is a project of a light bulb, built with JavaScript.
+Working with DOM and pictures that react to clicks.
+This is a project made by me and inspired by the video of <a href="https://www.youtube.com/user/thekpta">Fernando Leonid</a> and, I took his pictures too.</em></h4>
 <br>
-<em>This is a project of a light bulb, built with JavaScript.
-Working with DOM and pictures that react to clicks.
-This is a project made by me and inspired by the video of <a href="https://www.youtube.com/user/thekpta">Fernando Leonid</a> and, I took his pictures too.</em>
-</h4><br>

 <hr>